ryandhasgit/Comedy/Beat Bin/Beats - Emotions We're Suspending From the Mood Ring.md

 Menstruation
 Has led to lawsuits from the ACLU
-Led to too many la
+Led to too many lawsuits from women's rights groups

 Lying
 Was being abused on routine traffic stops